JackyXu-Cool/DroneDeliver/backend/Readme.md

 8. **/admin/get/usernameforstore**  GET <br />
 Get all usernames of employees who work for a store in the given zipcode <br />
-对于Screen 6 “Dropdown of store associate should only display the usernames of employees who work for a store in the previously selected zip code”。会比较有用
+Especially for Screen 6 “Dropdown of store associate should only display the usernames of employees who work for a store in the previously selected zip code”
 ```json
 input